Pension entitlement and marriage

 Pensions and wills

 Wills are legal documents that represent your wishes for your assets after death.
-Commonly, they will list the assets (your pension and property, for instance) and the beneficiaries (those receiving these assets).
-You can specify the beneficiaries for your pension.
+Commonly, they will list the assets (property and any investments for instance) and the beneficiaries (those receiving these assets).
+A pension isn’t legally part of someone’s estate, so isn’t covered by your will.
+Many pension schemes will ask you to nominate the beneficiaries for your pension.

 Pension entitlement and divorce